Phobias and Related Conditions

 The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world suffering with phobias.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized phobia treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for phobias, please click here.

 Intensive Treatment for Phobias

 We also offer intensive Phobia treatment for adults, adolescents, and children.
 This program is designed to meet the needs of those for whom standard outpatient Phobia treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Phobias, click here.

 About the OCD Center of Los Angeles

-The OCD Center of Los Angeles is a private outpatient treatment center specializing in the treatment of OCD and related anxiety based conditions, including Phobias.
+The OCD Center of Los Angeles is a private outpatient treatment center specializing in Cognitive Behavioral Therapy (CBT) for the treatment of OCD and related conditions, including phobias.
+We have 12 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 If you are experiencing a phobia and would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.